-Mangrove Rehabilitation (Tree Planting & Maintenance-1 Year) In Sungai Limau, Lekir Perak
+Mangrove Rehabilitation (Tree Planting & Maintenance) In Sungai Limau, Lekir Perak

 Sungai Limau is located in Southern Manjung, Perak.
 The degradation of mangrove at South Manjung along the coastal zone has had a significant negative impact on the community livelihood, including the growth of natural mangrove forest regeneration, reduction in marine products and coastal erosion.

-This project is developed to rehabilitate and the degraded mangrove areas and to restore and conserve a healthy mangrove ecosystem in Sungai Limau through community engagement.
-Participation from the local communities aims to raise awareness and understanding of locals and stakeholders on the importance of mangroves for its environmental resources and values.
+This project is developed to rehabilitate the degraded mangrove areas and to restore and conserve a healthy mangrove ecosystem in Sungai Limau through community engagement.
+Participation from the local communities aims to empower ownership and raise awareness of locals and stakeholders on the importance of mangroves for its environmental resources and values.